hapticdata/Sketchplate/README.md

 	}

 ##Hooks
-Once a new project has been created there are several things you may want to do immediately.
-Each of these are available as options on `sketchplate new [options] <location>`
+Once a new project has been created there are several things you may want to do immediately or any future time you are working with that project, I call these Hooks.
+Each of these are available as options on `sketchplate new [options] <location>` or can be used relative to your current directory with `sketchplate hooks [options]`

     Usage: sketchplate hooks [options]

     Options:

     -h, --help                 output usage information
-	-g, --git-init               Initialize repo after creation
+    -b, --browse               Open project in file browser -e, --editor               Launch project in editor "Sublime Text 2 (osx)" -g, --git-init             Initialize a git repository
-	-n, --npm-install            Run npm install on the new project -c, --connect-server [port]  Start a static file server with connect on [port] -s, --skip-editor            Skip opening project in editor -b, --browse                 Open project in file browser
+    -n, --npm-install          Run npm install
+    -s, --server [port]        Start a static file server with connect on [port] -t, --template [template]  Create with [template] template

 run any combination of these hooks.
-These are also available for `sketchplate template add`, `sketchplate template edit` and for use with existing projects with `sketchplate hooks`
+These are also available for `sketchplate new` `sketchplate template add` and `sketchplate template edit`.

-For example, This will initialize a git repository, open the folder in Finder and start serving it on port 8080:
+For example, This will open `./www` in you configured editor, initialize a git repository, open the folder in Finder and start serving it on port 8080:

-	sketchplate hooks ./www -bgs -c 8080
+	sketchplate hooks ./www -egb -s 8080

 ##Config